UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch4.md

 # 4. Kaleidoscope: Adding JIT and Optimizer Support
-This chapter of the Kaleidoscope tutorial introduces JIT compilation and optimizations of the generated code.
+This chapter of the Kaleidoscope tutorial introduces Just-In-Time (JIT) compilation and simple optimizations of the generated code.
 As, such this is the first variant of the language implementation where you can actually execute the Kaleidoscope code.
-Thus, this is a bit more fun than the others as you can finally get to see the language working for real!
+Thus, this is a bit more fun than the others as you finally get to see the language working for real!

 ## Constant Folding
 If you studied the LLVM IR generated from the previous chapters you will see that it isn't particularly well optimized.
-Though, there is one case where it does do some nice optimization automatically for us.
+There is one case, though, where it does do some nice optimization automatically for us.

 For example:
 ```Kaleidoscope